awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - To check the actual training time for each job when both are complete, click the training job name in the jobs table, then examine the **Training time** listed at the top right under **Job Settings**.
 As we can see, and might expect, the sharded distribution type trained substantially faster than the fully replicated type.
 This is a key differentiator to consider when preparing data and picking the distribution type.

 17.  **SageMaker Model Creation**:  Now that we've trained our machine learning models, we'll want to make predictions by setting up a hosted endpoint for them.
-The first step in doing that is to point our hosting service to the model.
-We will point to the model.tar.gz that came from training, then create the hosting model.
+The first step in doing that is to create a SageMaker model object that wraps the actual model artifact from training.
+To create the model object, we will point to the model.tar.gz that came from training and the inference code container, then create the hosting model object.
 We'll do this twice, once for each model we trained earlier.
 Here are the steps to do this via the SageMaker console:

-- In the left pane of the SageMaker console, right click the **Models** link and open it in another tab of your browser.
+- In the left pane of the SageMaker console home page, right click the **Models** link and open it in another tab of your browser.
 Click the **Create Model** button at the upper right above the 'Models' table.

 - For the 'Model name' field under **Model Settings**, enter `distributed-replicated`.